5 Online Tools That Are Game Changers This October

 Gone are the days of missing text notifications when working on your laptop and emailing yourself links from one device to another.
 Pushbullet shows messages, texts, phone calls and more, instantly shares links, notifies you about the things you care about, and automatically download files right from the notifications.

 Adobe has so many amazing programs that if you take the time to learn can unleash your creativity.
 Each program is unique, some easier to master than others.
-If you are like myself you may have started in Photoshop and then dabbled in Illustrator only to be thwarted by the dun dun dun pen tool.
+If you are like me you may have started in Photoshop and then dabbled in Illustrator only to be thwarted by the dun dun dun pen tool.

 Videos are one of the most engaging forms of content out there.
 If you haven’t implemented video into your marketing plan yet, how-to and demonstration videos are a great way to dip your toes in and get started.
 Loom is a free screen recording extension.
-What we like best about Loom in comparison to similar platforms is that they offer captures of your current tab, camera only, and entire desktop.
+What we like best about Loom in comparison to similar platforms is that they offer captures of your current tab, the camera only, and entire desktop.
 Sometimes when you are filming you want to show how you get somewhere in a web browser and other recording platforms cut off right below the address bar, removing an important step from your videos.
-Loom allows you to share your videos directly with a comments section or you can download the clip to be edited and shared elsewhere.
+Online tools, Loom allows you to share your videos directly with a comments section or you can download the clip to be edited and shared elsewhere.

 Figma turns ideas into prototypes and allows you to design and gather feedback all in one place.
 Some features we love about Figma is their reimagined version of the pen tool that allows for fast and powerful editing, a place to publish design components to a team library so dev, marketing and management can work together to do their part, and the ability to turn visual content into CSS code.